Don't have an Account? Sign up now.

 Finnish is the official language of Finland.
 Some people in remote locations speak with a dialect but you will also find that almost anyone you encounter will speak English quite well.

-The Finns are considered to be cool - a bit quiet and reserved.
+The Finns are considered to be bit cool - quiet and reserved.
 But they are actually warm, friendly, hospitable and especially honest people once you get to know them and we encourage you to do just that.

 Time Zone and Business Hours